jbender/motion-cocoapods/README.md

 ## Tasks

-To tell motion-cocoapods to download your dependencies, run the following rake
+To tell motion-pods to download your dependencies, run the following rake
 task:

 ```